Dado Joint vs Rabbet Joint — When to Use Each in Your Projects

 - Corner joints — rabbet.

 - Internal dividers — dado.
-Cut the divider groove into the box sides before assembly.
+Cut the divider groove into the box sides before assembly, not after.

 - Lid recess — rabbet cut around the inside top edge of the box to receive a lid panel.

-Built by the logic of load direction and geometry rather than habit, every joint choice in a project becomes straightforward.
 Vertical load — dado.
 Edge connection or panel recess — rabbet.
 When you see both joints in the same piece, that’s not overcomplication.
 That’s good joinery.
-The best casework I’ve built uses dados and rabbets together in every single carcass, each doing the specific job it was designed for, neither one standing in for the other.
+Every solid carcass I’ve built uses dados and rabbets together — each doing the specific job it was designed for, neither one standing in for the other.
+That’s what makes this pair of joints endearing to us woodworkers: they fit together into a complete system, and once you see it that way, choosing between them stops feeling like a debate entirely.

 Stay in the loop